 Field Sobriety Tests

-Over 25 Years of Dedicated DWI Defense
+Over 30 years of Dedicated DWI Defense

-does not need to prove your blood alcohol content to convict you of drunk driving.
+Believe it or not, you can be convicted of DWI by the officer’s observations, by your driving conduct, and by the field sobriety tests alone.
+The state does not need to prove your blood alcohol content to convict you of drunk driving.

 Do you want to discuss the details of your field sobriety tests?
-Contact us for a
+Contact us for a free case analysis.

 Challenging the Validity of Field Sobriety Tests

 Given the state’s low standard for convicting an individual of DWI, roadside sobriety testing is a critical issue in your case.
 Many police officers and prosecutors fail to understand that the National Highway Transportation Safety Administration (“NHTSA”) has performed scientific studies to prove the reliability of standardized sobriety tests.
 Many police officers and prosecutors will attempt to convince judges that other non-standardized tests are acceptable as a way of showing impairment.
 These prosecutors and police officers are incorrect.

 The NHTSA has recommended that only 3 sobriety tests be used:

 NHTSA studies have shown that a person who is under the influence of an alcoholic beverage may be able to perform certain mental tasks or certain physical tasks but rarely both together.
 Based on the scientific divided attention tests, a person under the influence of alcohol is likely to make measurable errors while attempting these tasks.
 Judging from the degree and number of errors made, officers are trained to draw conclusions on whether you are impaired or under the influence of an alcoholic beverage.